William Farquhar: Retirement and death

 Farquhar settled in Perth, Scotland, in late 1826, where he bought two large recently completed Georgian houses (one for his brothers, a naval captain) and built a billiard hall for the entertainment of his many friends.
 He married Margaret Loban on 7 April 1828, and had six children with her, including one daughter who died in infancy.
 Farquhar was promoted to the rank of Colonel in 1829.

 In 1830, Farquhar challenged certain statements made by Lady Sophia Raffles, the widow of the late Stamford Raffles who had died on 5 July 1826, in her book Memoir of the life and public services of Sir Thomas Stamford Raffles, particularly in the government of Java, 1811-1816, and of Bencoolen and its dependencies, 1817-1824.
 He asserted that "She very modestly and candidly allows (her late husband) the sole and exclusive merit of having established and brought into commercial importance the new settlement of Singapore, which is styled his Settlement."

 Farquhar published an article in which he contended that he had "at least a large share in forming that establishment" and that, having stated all the circumstances, he would "leave the public to judge on whether Lady Raffles can fairly claim for her husband the sole and exclusive merit of having formed the settlement of Singapore."

 On 17 August 1833, Farquhar drafted the Deed of Settlement for his former mistress Antoinette "Nonio" Clement, to whom he bequeathed his house and contents in Kampong Glam, together with an annuity of sp350 paid half yearly in advance.
 In 1837, Farquhar was promoted to the rank of major-general.

-William Farquhar died on 11 May 1839 at age 66 in his home, Early Banks, in Perth, Scotland.
-He has a mausoleum in Greyfriars Kirkyard, Perth.
+William Farquhar died on 11 May 1839 at age 65 in his home, Early Banks, in Perth, Scotland.
+He has a mausoleum in Greyfriars Burial Ground, Perth.
 On his tomb, there is the following inscription in block capitals: "Sacred to the Memory of Major General William Farquhar of the H.E.I.C.
 Service and Madras Engineer Corps who served in the East Indies upwards of 33 years.
 During 20 years of his valuable life he was appointed to offices of high responsibility under the civil government of India having in addition to his military duties served as Resident in Malacca and afterwards at Singapore which later settlement he founded.
 In all the stations which he filled he acquired honour to himself and rendered service to his country.
 He departed this life at Early Bank, Perth, on the 11th of May 1839, highly respected and deeply regretted by all who had the happiness of his acquaintance."